The burial legend

 "The importance of the family, combined with that of the individual in his family and society, is evident in the Jewish funerary practices of the period."

-Craig Evans points out that the only honorable burial consisted of these two very critical elements, and that this custom is evident from other ancient Jewish sources...
+Craig Evans points out that the only honorable burial consisted of these two very critical elements, and that this custom is evident from ancient Jewish sources...

 "From the Hebrew bible through rabbinic literature, dishonorable Jewish burial meant two things: burial away from the family tomb, and burial rites without rites of mourning… When tended to their dead in this way, Jews were doing more than simply disposing of a body and dealing with their grief; they were also making a symbolic statement about their most basic cultural norms and values."